Want to ask questions at your next job interview? Here are a few examples!

 If you have several interviews with a company, you will be interacting with several employees.
 This question can be presented in each interview and gives you great insight into the company.
 Answers will vary and tell you a lot about how the company treats employees, the culture, and other aspects of the atmosphere.

 Interview Question #8: Is there anything on my resume I can clarify for you?

-If a recruiter has a question, then generally you will be asked, but this is a polite way to ensure there are no questions.
-Alternatively, you could ask if there is anything on the resume to give them hesitation about hiring you.
+If a recruiter or hiring manager has a question, then generally you will be asked, but this is a polite way to ensure there are no questions.
+Alternatively, you could ask the interviewer if there is anything on the resume to give them hesitation about hiring you.
 Both of these questions can help resolve any qualms the interviewers may have about continuing with your application.

 Interview Question #9: What would you say is the biggest challenge in this position?

 Every position and company has a set of unique challenges, so knowing beforehand will help you decide if the challenge is something you can overcome, or would rather not handle.
 If you feel it is a good fit. and you will succeed in overcoming the challenge, let the recruiter know how you feel and showcase any qualities that are important.